stevenliuyi/admix/README.md

 ```

 #### Install from PyPI
-You can also nstall Admix from [PyPI](https://pypi.python.org/pypi/admix):
+You can also install Admix from [PyPI](https://pypi.python.org/pypi/admix):
 ```
 pip install admix
 ```